What documents do I need before I list my home?

 Get your documents in order and sell your house with confidence

-The sale of a home can be both sad and exciting.
+The sale of a home can be both exciting and bittersweet.
 It can also be complicated because you may be trying to buy a home at the same time you’re selling one.
-Getting your documents in order in advance can help make the process more manageable and partnering with a real estate lawyer can help you feel confident and prepared.
-Reach out to a Rocket Lawyer On Call® attorney for fast and affordable advice and to get help customizing your Rocket Lawyer real estate documents.
+Getting your documents in order in advance can help make the process more manageable.
+So can having a real estate lawyer help you prepare and be available to answer your questions.
+Reach out to a Rocket Lawyer network attorney for fast and affordable advice and to get help customizing your Rocket Lawyer real estate documents.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.